sroracle/bugzilla2gitlab/README.md

 ## Caveats

 Every comment or mention in GitLab typically sends a notification.
 This is true even for comments/issues created programatically.
 To avoid users inboxes being flooded with meaningless email notifications and avoid overwhelming your SMTP servers, GitLab users should disable all email notifications (global and group-specific) just prior to the running of this script.
 This can be done through the [gitlab UI](https://gitlab.com/profile/notifications).

+The script attempts to import issues into Gitlab using the same timestamp and bug numbers as returned by Bugzilla.
+However, this will only work if the Gitlab user performing the API calls has administrator access, or has group/project ownership.
+Otherwise, this information will be silently lost.
+Additionally, it is unknown what happens when there are conflicting issue numbers in Gitlab already, so it's best to start with no existing issues.

 ## Demo